boringPpl/presidential-debates-comments-clustering/README.md

 For the following sections, we used the embedding produced by the Unversal Sentence Encoder because of its efficiency.

 Here is the list of sentenses that are passed into both sentense-bert and Universal sentence encoder:
-- 25:28\nTrump: Did you hear anything?\nBiden: No what was that sound.
+- 25:28 Trump: Did you hear anything?\nBiden: No what was that sound.
 - 53:39 trump the idiot.\nYour the big man!
 I dont know if you are..
 BUT YOUR THE BIG MAN.. which is it trump..
 Grammer helps..
 - Trump is the President of the USA !  no biden...
 - Driving home from school today because that Wednesday I’m going to schools for the day so I’m not going out of the house to get wills house